GreptimeTeam/docs/docs/nightly/en/user-guide/concepts/features-that-you-concern.md

 ## Does GreptimeDB support continuous aggregate or downsampling?

-It doesn't, but we have a new project `GreptimeFlow` for it, please refer to the [tracking issue](https://github.com/GreptimeTeam/greptimedb/issues/3187).
+Since 0.8, GreptimeDB added a new function called `Flow`, which is used for continuous aggregation.
+Please read the [user guide](/user-guide/continuous-aggregation/overview).

 ## Can I store data in object storage in the cloud?